 Write a list of supportive people that you can contact when you need help with something.
 These can be family, friends, grief groups, counselors, etc. Next to their name write their phone number and how they are most helpful.
 You may reflect on how those people were helpful during your caregiving.
 This list will act as a supportive directory for you when you need help with specific things.

-Please record their Name, Phone Number and how they are helpful. (ie. good listener, fix things, cheer me up)
+Name Phone Number How they are helpful? (i.e., good listener, fix things, cheer me up)